OlivierBinette/groupbyrule/README.md

-Note that this is not the best way to deduplicate this dataset.
-However, it showcases the composability of matching rules.
+This is not the best way to deduplicate this dataset, but the above showcases the composability of matching rules.
 The specific rules themselves (exact matching, similarity-based string matching, and different clustering algorithms) can be customized as needed.
 A more complete overview is available [here]() 🚧.

 A better way to deduplicate this data is to link all pairs of records which agree on all but at most one attribute.
 This is done below.